- Ndidiamaka Amutah-Onukagha, PhD, MPH

 Audra Meadows, MD MPH

-Audra Meadows MD MPH is an assistant professor of obstetrics, gynecology and reproductive biology at Harvard Medical School and medical director of ambulatory obstetrics at the Brigham & Womens Hospital.
+Audra Meadows MD, MPH, FACOG is an Associate Professor of Obstetrics, Gynecology and Reproductive Sciences at University of California, San Diego.
 She is an academic, obstetrics specialist actively investigating the root of disparities in birth outcomes particularly maternal morbidity, mortality and preterm birth.
 She also leads public health initiatives to implement programs to eliminate inequities in birth outcomes clinically.

 Christina Gebel, MPH